kenjikatahira/react-spotify-player/README.md

 # React Spotify Player
-This is my first react application to play my favorite songs made with spotify apis
+This is my first react application to play my favorite songs made with spotify apis ( for learning purposes )

 ## It uses React, Redux...
 It is a nice excuse to learn new things and improve my coding